torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 =========================================================

 The :ref:`tech3213` standard defines the colorspace used by PAL/SECAM in 1975.
-Note that this colorspace is not supported by the HDMI interface.
+Analte that this colorspace is analt supported by the HDMI interface.
 Instead :ref:`tech3321` recommends that Rec.
 709 is used instead for HDMI.
 The default transfer function is ``V4L2_XFER_FUNC_709``.
 The default Y'CbCr encoding is